 Excessive sodium will dehydrate your dog, which can be dangerous.

 Should I feed my dog black olives?

-You can find a lot of dog snacks that serves just fine and save those tasty olives for yourself.
+You can find many dog snacks that serve just fine, and save those tasty olives for yourself.

 If you do want to share one or two, no problem.